Komodo Dragons & Indonesia

 Incredible.

-There were about 6-12 of us on the island at different times, coming and going.
+There were about 6-12 of us on the island at different times, including staff and a few fishermen, coming and going.

-It was such a relaxed atmosphere, you couldn’t help talking to everyone.
+The atmosphere was so relaxed, you couldn’t help talking to everyone.

 To use a trite phrase: Awesome.